-The concerns raised by the ACLU apply whether the commitment is to an outpatient or in-patient facility.
+Our concerns apply whether the commitment is to an outpatient or in-patient facility.
 Outpatient civil commitment carries with it most of the same civil liberties deprivations that in-patient commitment does.
 In fact, the only difference between the two types of commitment is where the person lives.
-They both mandate treatment against a person's will and possible medication against the person's will - treatments and medications designed to alter how a person thinks and feels, and how their brain works.
+They both mandate treatment and possible medication against a person's will - treatments and medications designed to alter how a person thinks and feels, and how their brain works.
 This is on top of significant limitations on what the person can and cannot do.
 Both types of involuntary treatment implicate the most fundamental of civil liberties.